scholar_flux.api.rate_limiting package

 - Returns:

-The response received, or None if no valid response was obtained.
+The returned response-like object, when successful, or None if no valid response was obtained.

 - Return type: